elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

     * Check the current on the stepper driver with a multimeter.
 It should be no more than 1.2V.
 The way to measure it is to set the multimeter to 2V, red pin on the Vref, black pin on GND pin on the stepper driver.
 If the current is lower than 1.2V, turn the Vref (potentiometer) clockwise, no more than 1/4 turn at a time.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
     * If the layers shift, or shapes print with distorted X and Y coordinates, several steps should be revisited, including this one.
+    * Make sure the wiring is not loose or torn either on the controller board or on the Y motor.
-    * Make sure the wiring is not loose or torn either on the controller board or on the motor.
+    * Make sure the wiring is not loose or torn either on the controller board or on the X motor.
-    * Make sure that the driver has enough current.
+    * Make sure that the stepper driver for the Y motor has enough current.
 It should be no more than 1.1 V, as low as possible.
 The current can be increased by turning the Vref clockwise 1/4 turn at a time.
+    * Make sure that the stepper driver for the X motor has enough current.
+It should be no more than 1.1 V, as low as possible.
+The current can be increased by turning the Vref clockwise 1/4 turn at a time.
     * Replace the stepper driver for the Y motor with one of the spares.
+    * Replace the stepper driver for the X motor with one of the spares.
 <center>
 <table>
   <tr>